Kyiv Regiment (Ukraine): History

 It was established in Kyiv on 21 October 2015 consisting of "Kyiv-1" Battalion, "Kyiv-2" Battalion, "Golden Gate" Battalion, "Sich" Battalion and "St. Mary" Battalion.
 It conducted law enforcement operations in Kyiv Oblast especially on 28 and 29 December 2015.
 On the night of 23–24 March 2016, the Kyiv Regiment saw its first combat against separatists in Avdiivka.
 On 14 April 2016, the regiment guarded strategic sites in Avdiivka.
 On 22 June 2016, the "St. Mary" battalion was disbanded and its fighters were transferred to other units.
 On 9 July 2016, it was deployed to Stanytsia Luhansk where they discovered another drug den, 520 opium poppy bushes and 124 hemp bushes were discovered and destroyed.
-On 11 July 2016, a monument was opened for a volunteer soldier of the Russian-Ukrainian war in Kyiv by the regiment.
+On 11 July 2016, a monument was opened for a volunteer soldier of the Russo-Ukrainian war in Kyiv by the regiment.
 In the summer of 2016, the regiment constantly carried out active counter-subversive operations in Avdiivka.
 On 31 January 2017, the curator of the unit, Yevhen Deidei reported that 50 personnel of the regiment were performing operations in Avdiivka, which had been shelled by separatists for three consecutive days, they protected private property from criminals, evacuated civilians to bomb shelters, and carried out rescue operations as well as collecting aid from the citizens of Kyiv to help the civilians in Avdiivka.
 On 25 October 2017, a soldier of the regiment (Kushnir Ruslan Valerievich) was killed as a result of a bomb explosion in Kyiv.